 What To Do If You’ve Been Reported For Tax Evasion

-If you are concerned that you may soon be investigated for online tax evasion, the first step you need to take is to make contact with legal professionals as soon as possible.
+But what happens if you’ve been reported for tax evasion, what are the steps you need to take and what are the possible penalties that can be received as a result of an investigation?
+Well, If you are concerned that you may soon be investigated for tax evasion, the first step you need to take is to make contact with legal professionals who can give you advice and representation on tax evasion and issues with HMRC as soon as possible.

 It’s important that you provide them with as much information about your actions as an online seller as you can.
 They can then help you to collect evidence and build a defence to prove either that any accusations of online tax evasion made against you are false, or that any omissions you have made regarding the payment of VAT or customs duties were the result of an honest mistake that can be rectified without criminal proceedings taking place.

-What Happens During an Investigation into Online Tax Evasion in the UK?
+What Happens During A Tax Evasion Investigation In The UK?

 Under new legislation passed in Spring 2018, HMRC can now make overseas retailers register for VAT in the UK, or have them appoint a UK-based VAT representative.
 Even before these rules came into force, the HMRC crackdown into online tax evasion in the UK was having a positive effect; 7,185 internet retailers registered for VAT in 2016, compared to just 695 in 2015.

 In mid-2018, the Fulfillment House Due Diligence Scheme was introduced, which encourages companies storing goods that are imported from outside the EU to complete a series of checks to ensure that all legal processes have been adhered to.
 Tax evasion on marketplaces such as Amazon and ebay was also made the subject of new legislation, with sites such as Amazon and ebay being required to take responsibility for all sellers using their platform and to ensure that each one pays the correct tax and does not commit fraud.